AUKUS—Where will this benefit Australian Industry?

 Where there are losers, there may also be winners.
 The currently released SICPs aim to upskill Australian industry.
 A significant focus has been placed on the transfer of Technical Data and Intellectual Property (TD/IP) to the Australian workforce.
 The Government intends to drive knowledge within industry, academia, and the workforce, therefore evolving and enhancing Australia’s sovereign capability and local economies.

-For those interested in the development and manufacture of precision-guided munitions, hypersonic weapons and integrated air and missile defence (IAMD) systems, defence industry, relevant SMEs and academia, it may prove to be one of the most significant technological opportunities of the decade.
-This extends beyond the existing and emerging local munitions industry to decision making technology, artificial intelligence, cyber, quantum computing, software and the associated supply chains and training systems of these interconnected systems.
+For those involved in the development and manufacture of precision-guided munitions, hypersonic weapons, and integrated air and missile defence (IAMD) systems, AUKUS could represent one of the most significant technological opportunities of the decade.
+The potential reaches far beyond Australia’s munitions industry, extending into decision-making technology, artificial intelligence, cyber, quantum computing, software, and the supply chains and training systems that connect them.

 Author

-Clinton Maughan is a Navy Veteran of more than 23 years specialising in C4ISREW, Interoperability and Joint Operations.
-Working in his core military fields and AIC, he is a tender writer, bid and proposal specialist now working exclusively with Salentis International.
+Clinton Maughan is a Navy Veteran of more than 23 years, specialising in C4ISREW, Interoperability and Joint Operations.
+Working in his core military fields and AIC, he is a tender writer, bid and proposal specialist.

-If you are looking to navigate the opportunities that may be presented through the AUKUS agreement or how the agreement may impact industry beyond the core nuclear submarines, then our team is happy to discuss with you.
-Clinton and other Salentis SMEs can help your company better position itself to become involved in the Defence industry supply chain and help you grow your own business, workforce and expertise.
+If you are looking to navigate the opportunities that may be presented through the AUKUS agreement or learn how the agreement may impact industry beyond the core nuclear submarines, then our team is happy to discuss with you.
+Salentis can help your company better position itself to become involved in the Defence industry supply chain and help you grow your own business, workforce and expertise.

 Article published: December 2021